krishna-d-codes/To-Do-List/README.md

-# To-Do-List
-✅ To-Do List App
+# To-Do List Android App

-A clean, minimal, and offline Android task manager built using Java and XML
+A beautiful and feature-rich To-Do List app built using Java and XML in Android Studio.

-📱 Features:
+## ✨ Features:
-✅ Add, edit, and delete tasks easily

-✅ 24-hour auto-delete toggle (choose between auto or manual retention)

-✅ Dark mode and font size adjustment

-✅ Progress bar showing task completion percentage

-✅ Select All + Bulk Delete support

-✅ Lightweight and works completely offline

-✅ Customizable via Settings screen

-🔧 Built With:
+- ✅ Task Creation, Editing & Deletion
+- 🌙 Dark Mode Toggle
+- 🔁 24-Hour Auto Delete Toggle
+- 🔤 Font Size Customization
+- 📊 Live Task Progress Percentage
+- 📱 Offline Usage with Minimal UI
+- ⚙️ Settings Panel with Full Control

+## 🚀 Tech Stack:
-Java
+- Java
+- XML

-Android Studio
+- Android Studio

-XML for UI

-SQLite for data storage
+- SharedPreferences

+## 🙋‍♂️ Author
+**Krishna Dighe**
+Connect with me on [LinkedIn](https://linkedin.com/in/krishna-dighe)

 🧠 Inspiration:
 This app was created as a personal productivity tool for organizing daily tasks and enhancing focus.
 Inspired by minimal design, the goal was to make something clean, efficient, and user-friendly for all age groups.